 If they can’t give clear, confident examples, they’re not the rep who will protect your outcomes.

-5. Financial and Schedule Discipline
+5. Financial and schedule discipline

 Your OR must treat your budget and timeline like their own, challenging costs, tracking earned value, and identifying risks before they occur.